wilsonwid/tp/docs/UserGuide.md

 ### Changing the theme : `theme`

 Changes the theme of the application.
 Useful if you wish to change the appearance of the application.
-Currently supports `light` and `dark` themes.
+The application currently supports `light` and `dark` themes.

+Below is a picture of how the light theme is supposed to look like:

 ![light theme](images/lightTheme.png)